 What should I wear to my first class? ^

 Ideally, you should wear the standard training uniform, referred to as either a 'gi' or sometimes, a 'kimono' (generally only in Brazil: if you're interested in the history of the gi, see here).
-This consists of a cotton jacket and trousers, designed to cope with the strain of being twisted and yanked.
+This consists of a jacket and trousers (typically cotton), designed to cope with the strain of being twisted and yanked.
 It also comes with a belt, to tie the jacket closed: for your first class, this will of course be a white belt (there are five main ranks in BJJ: see here for more on that).